Conflux-Chain/conflux-doc/docs/json-rpc.md

 * `index`: `QUANTITY` - transaction index within the block.
 * `blockHash`: `DATA`, 32 Bytes - hash of the block where this transaction was in and got executed.
 * `epochNumber`: `QUANTITY` - epoch number of the block where this transaction was in and got executed.
-* `from`: `DATA`, 20 Bytes - address of the sender.
+* `from`: `BASE32` - address of the sender.
-* `to`: `DATA`, 20 Bytes - address of the receiver. `null` when it is a contract deployment transaction.
+* `to`: `BASE32` - address of the receiver. `null` when it is a contract deployment transaction.
 * `gasUsed`: `QUANTITY` - gas used for executing the transaction.
 * `gasFee`: `QUANTITY` - gas charged to the sender's account.
 If the provided gas (gas limit) is larger than the gas used, at most 1/4 of it is refunded.
 * `gasCoveredBySponsor`: `Boolean`, true if this transaction's gas fee was covered by the sponsor.
 * `storageCollateralized`: `QUANTITY`, the amount of storage collateral this transaction required.
 * `storageCoveredBySponsor`: `Boolean`, true if this transaction's storage collateral was covered by the sponsor.
-* `storageReleased`: `Array`, array of storage change objects, each specifying an address and the corresponding amount of storage collateral released, e.g., `[{ 'address': '0x0000000000000000000000000000000000000001', 'collaterals': '0x280' }]`
+* `storageReleased`: `Array`, array of storage change objects, each specifying an address and the corresponding amount of storage collateral released, e.g., `[{ 'address': 'CFX:TYPE.USER:00D2Z01M2G4P77N6MDDVTAW2K43622DAAMM1867UK6', 'collaterals': '0x280' }]`
-* `contractCreated`: `DATA`, 20 Bytes - address of the contract created. `null` when it is not a contract deployment transaction.
+* `contractCreated`: `BASE32` - address of the contract created. `null` when it is not a contract deployment transaction.
 * `stateRoot`: `DATA`, 32 Bytes - hash of the state root after the execution of the corresponding block. `0` if the state root is not available.
 * `outcomeStatus`: `QUANTITY` - the outcome status code. `0x0` means success.
 * `logsBloom`: `DATA`, 256 Bytes - bloom filter for light clients to quickly retrieve related logs.